| Participation in these

 the symbol system essential for the maintenance of ethnic and cultural

 identity for individuals in the group.
+A look

 at Kalmyk holiday by an American anthropologist.